-All MLS Bridge students, both prospective and current, are initially advised by the MLS Bridge Coordinator with the guidance of the MLS Program Director.
-Additional advising may be provided to the student by an academic advisor.
+All MLS Bridge students, both prospective and current, are advised by the a Student Success Center eULM academic advisor and the MLS Bridge Coordinator with the guidance of the MLS Program Director.

 Students are reminded of the official University Policy concerning student responsibility published in the current University Catalog which states: